Bernardo-MG/maven-site-deployment-settings-action/readme.md

 # Maven Site Deployment Settings Action

 Creates a Maven settings file for deploying Maven sites.
+This will be available at ~/site_settings.xml path, and will include only the necessary info for deploying the site.

+REMEMBER: For security reasons the data stored in the settings file should not be shared.
+Never print it on the console or let it be accessed in any way.

 ## Features